satishagrwal/fsd/README.md

 Docker Freeswitch
 -----------------

-Build a SIP-based telephony system capable of routing calls to and from SIP endpoints registered on the FreeSWITCH server.
+This project can be used to deploy a FreeSWITCH server inside a Docker container.

-If you want to use window based docker container.
+A)If you want to use window based docker container.
 Please follow below steps

 Setup:
 -----------------